Emilia Cruz

 Emilia Cruz (born 1993) is a Mexican-American artist known for her oil and acrylic paintings depicting women of color in nature.

 Biography

-Emilia Cruz was born in 1993 in San Diego, CA and raised in Simi Valley, CA. She currently resides in Ventura County, CA. As a child, she traveled back and forth to Tijuana, B.C., Mexico to visit family.
+Emilia Cruz was born in 1993 in San Diego, California and raised in Simi Valley.
+She currently resides in Ventura County, California.
+As a child, she traveled back and forth to Tijuana, Mexico to visit family.
 Emilia attended Atherwood Elementary School and Royal High School.
-She is pursuing a BA in Illustration at the Art Center College of Design in Pasadena, CA. While studying, she teaches classes to young artists between the ages 3–12 at Plaza de La Raza located in Lincoln Heights, Los Angeles, CA.
+She is pursuing a BA in Illustration at the ArtCenter College of Design in Pasadena, California.
+While studying, she teaches classes to young artists between the ages 3–12 at Plaza de La Raza located in Lincoln Heights, Los Angeles, CA.